Publisher Daniel Kennedy Recognized for Service

 About the UC Davis Graduate School of Management

-Established in 1981, the UC Davis Graduate School of Management provides management education to nearly 400 students enrolled in Daytime MBA and Working Professional MBA programs on the UC Davis campus, in Sacramento, and beginning this fall in the San Francisco Bay Area.
+Established in 1981, the UC Davis Graduate School of Management provides management education to nearly 400 students enrolled in Full-Time MBA and Working Professional MBA programs on the UC Davis campus, in Sacramento, and beginning this fall in the San Francisco Bay Area.
 It also offers a technology management minor program for undergraduates and a business development program in which doctoral students in the sciences and engineering work with MBA students to develop skills to commercialize research.